ozette/maya-mvn/README.markdown

 The goal was to create an opensource plug-in for Autodesk Maya to receive and process motion capture data from Xsens's MVN Studio, real time.

+Also see the Wiki and the template in src/locator-template!

 The plug-in is written in Python.

 We're done with this project and we hope other people will contribute by adding their needs to it.